Klesaer/SAS_codes/MyLittleSASNote.md

 Length: Num 8 bytes, char 1-3xxxx.

 #### 1.1.4.2 unstructured Data: PROC IMPORT
 Unstructured Data has no columns like csv, json files.
-They must be ==import==.
+They must be **import**.
 Access it with `proc import` to define the rules.
 Eg:
 ```{.line-numbers}